Jaynewayne/iobroker-vis-templates/e3dc_hauskraftwerk/README.md

-# Templates for visualize E3/DC Hauskraftwerk data in iobroker.vis
+# Templates to visualize E3/DC Hauskraftwerk in iobroker.vis

 ## Informations